mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

 ![png](/images/yelp_reviews/sgd_accuracy_plot.png?raw=true)

 90% accuracy!
 That's not bad for minimal pre-processing and a standard logistic regression.
-If we were smart, we might think that the willingness to give out stars varies across users.
+If we were smart, we might think that the willingness to give out stars varies across users (or even locations).
 It makes sense to account for the fact that some people might systematically give mediocre reviews and 4 stars, while others might systematically write fantastic reviews and only give 4 stars.
 "Normalizing" the features to account for user history would almost definitely improve the model.

 So why might predicting sentiment from reviews be useful?
 Maybe restaurants would pay for an automated service that tells them when a customer posts about a fantastic or terrible experience at their restaurant.
 I'd want to make sure to make as few mistakes as possible, so it would make sense to use only the reviews our model classifies above a certain probability of being positive or negative (maybe 95%).
 This is pretty straightforward with Logistic Regression.